Regional and economic development

 Finland has 18 regions and the autonomous province of Åland Islands.
 Mainland Finland is divided into 68, and the Åland Islands into three sub-regional units.
 Sub-regional units are made up of one or more municipalities.

 Regional development in line with the Finnish and EU regional policy requires co-operation between local authorities, sub-regional units and regions.
 The EU supports transnational cooperation between regions, which is coordinated in Finland by three regional councils.
-Finland's national regional policy does not merely focus on the development of the few major growth centres, but promotes dozens of regional centre networks of different sizes and types as well.
+The national regional policy focuses on some of the major growth centres and the development of a network of dozens of regional centres of different sizes and types.

 Regional councils are established by two or more municipalities.
 In their role as regional development authorities, regional councils are in charge of general regional planning.
-They draw up regional development plans and monitor their implementation, and co-ordinate development measures in their region.
-Regional councils are responsible for regional land use planning and for the provision of optional functions agreed upon by the region’s local authorities.
+They draw up regional development plans and monitor their implementation, while also coordinating development measures in their region.
+Regional councils are responsible for regional land use planning and the provision of optional functions agreed upon by the region’s local authorities.

-Sub-regional co-operation is becoming increasingly more common and multifaceted.
+Sub-regional co-operation is increasingly widespread and broad-based.
 It can involve land use planning, economic development policy, transport and communications systems, environmental management, and other service sectors.

-Local authorities’ economic development and employment policies are aimed at safeguarding the region’s competitiveness and viability.
-Local economic development policy supports the conditions for business and industry, ranging from the development of city centres to the building of technology centres and from help for business start-up to business networking projects.
+Cities and municipalities pursue industrial and employment policies to safeguard the region’s competitiveness and vitality.
+Local industrial policy supports the conditions for businesses and industry, including the development of city centres, the building of technology hubs, advice on business start up and business networking projects.

-Active economic development policy can also mean the improvement of public services through private service provision, or co-operation with businesses aimed at improving local skills and competencies required for participation in the information society.
+Active industrial policy can also mean developing public services through private service provision, or local authorities cooperating with businesses to improve local skills and competencies required for participation in the information society.

-Economic development policy has increasingly become a task for the entire municipal organisation.
-The policy is managed through economic development companies, business partnerships, enterprise agencies, or incubators, to name a few.
-Moreover, municipalities manage EU subsidies in their role as the rural business authority.
-Many municipalities are also involved in business mentor projects that are aimed at reinforcing local business activities.
+The development of industrial policy has become a task for the entire municipal organisation.
+The policy is implemented through economic development companies, business partnerships, enterprise agencies, or incubators, to name a few.
+Moreover, local authorities manage EU subsidies in their role as the rural business authority.
+Many local authorities are also involved in business mentor projects that are aimed at reinforcing local business activities.

 The measures include youth workshops and partnership projects.
-A new form of operation is the labour force service centres, which offer, under one roof, individually-tailored services provided by local authorities, the labour administration, and the Finnish Social Insurance Institution.
+A new form of operation is the labour force service centres, which offer individually-tailored services under one roof.
+The services are provided by local authorities, the labour administration, and the Finnish Social Insurance Institution.